Ladurée: Recent history

+In March 2022 80% of Ladurée was bought by Stephane Courbit through Lov Group.
+Mélanie Carron became the new managing director, replacing David Holder, the son of the founder of the Holder group.

+Collaborations

 In February 2014, Marie-Hélène de Taillac, a jewelry designer, collaborated with Ladurée to create sets of fashion macaron.
 The box containing the macarons depicts de Taillac's "Rainbow" necklace, featuring gold sequins and the piece's multicolored briolette gemstone.
 Ladurée had Marie-Hélène de Taillac-inspired window installations in its Tokyo, Paris, and New York City stores.